-Note: To allow for the appropriate import of Unicode characters, save word-processing files as Unicode Text (UTF-8).
+Note: To allow for the appropriate import of Unicode characters, save TextEdit files as Western (Mac OS Roman).

 Getting Data in the Right Format

 To import text with any of the EndNote filters, the data must be consistently "tagged," with each tag starting on a new line, and the file saved as text.
 Here are two examples: